Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Ocean Reef recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Ocean Reef has seen approximately 14 new homes approved per year over the past five financial years, totalling around 72 homes.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Ocean Reef had approximately 14 new homes approved per year over the past five financial years, totalling an estimated 72 homes.
 As of FY-26, 5 approvals have been recorded.
-On average, 8.6 new residents are associated with each home built between FY-21 and FY-25, suggesting demand exceeds supply, which typically drives price growth and increased buyer competition.
-New properties are constructed at an average expected cost value of $823,000, reflecting a focus on the premium segment with upmarket dwellings.
+On average, 8.6 new residents were associated with each home built between FY-21 and FY-25, indicating demand significantly exceeds supply, which typically leads to price growth and increased buyer competition.
+New properties are constructed at an average value of $823,000, reflecting a developer focus on the premium segment with upmarket properties.

 In FY-26, $10.9 million in commercial approvals have been registered, indicating moderate levels of commercial development.
 Compared to Greater Perth, Ocean Reef has roughly half the rate of new dwelling approvals per person and ranks among the 21st percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
-This is below the national average, suggesting an established area with potential planning limitations.
-All construction since FY-21 has been standalone homes, maintaining Ocean Reef's traditional suburban character focused on family homes.
+This is below the national average, suggesting the area's established nature and potential planning limitations.
+All new construction in Ocean Reef consists of standalone homes, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.

-With around 759 people per dwelling approval, it reflects a highly mature market.
-Future projections estimate Ocean Reef to add approximately 1,146 residents by 2041.
+With around 759 people per dwelling approval, Ocean Reef reflects a highly mature market.
+According to AreaSearch's latest quarterly estimate, the area is projected to add 1,143 residents by 2041.
 If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development